MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     a.
 From the **CLASSIFICATIONS** > **Policies** menu option, select **Policies**.

     b.
 Select **Add a new policy** and then, on the **Policy** blade, specify a name for the scope of users, and a description.
-Then, use the option **Select which users or groups get this policy.
-Groups must be email-enabled.** to select the subset of users.
+Then use the following option to select the subset of users: **Select which users or groups get this policy.
+Groups must be email-enabled.**

     Alternatively, if a policy already exists for your subset of users, select that policy instead from the **Policy** blade.